thefuriousengineer/Empirical-Research/README.md

 8. JB61834_As Obsered: the model of as-observed practice for the project
 9. Step7: the model denoting the comparison between As-Observed and As-Requried (Closed) practice
 10. JB61834_Step8: the model denoting the comparision between As-Required (Open) and As-Required (Closed) practice.

+JB61834 also took part in the empirical research to create As-Observed models.
+This was facilitated by carrying out an interview with two representatives of their organisation.
+One of these interviews is transcribed in the SJ84999 Interview Transcrip_redacted file.